smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

-# E2E offchain protocol overview v2.1
+# Offchain protocol overview v2.1

 This document aims to give a high level overview of a full e2e protocol for automation `v2.1`.